 The zoo welcomes many school groups throughout the year, hosting educational workshops on various themes, tailored to the children’s age and level.
 All workshops take place in the heart of the zoo, in front of the animal enclosures.
 At the same time as teaching schoolchildren about a particular species, they highlight the importance of preserving endangered species and the planet as a whole, and discuss the means of doing so.

 The zoo also regularly takes part in the endangered species awareness campaigns organised by EAZA to raise funds for protection in the wild.
-It thus supported the Rhino campaign in 2006, the Madagascar campaign in 2007, the Ape campaign in 2011 and the Gorilla campaign organized in 2009 by WAZA.
+It thus supported the Rhino campaign in 2006, the Madagascar campaign in 2007, the Ape campaign in 2011, the Pole to Pole campaign in 2014 and the Year of the Gorilla campaign organized in 2009 by WAZA.

 Lastly, student vets and ethologists are regularly welcomed into the zoo as interns.
 Working with the zoo vet, student vets work on wild animals using techniques that are often very far removed from what is learned in traditional veterinary medicine.
 The young ethologists, meanwhile, can see first-hand the animal behaviour they are studying.
 Their observations often help to improve the management of a particular species in zoos.

-Credits: © Tacugama Chimpanzee Sanctuary, F. Perroux/Zoo de La Palmyre, S. Meys, WCS Takamanda-Mone Landscape Project, M. Hurdebourcq, E. B. Ruivo, Hutan.
+Credits: © Hutan, F. Perroux/Zoo de La Palmyre, S. Meys, WCS Takamanda-Mone Landscape Project, M. Hurdebourcq, E. B. Ruivo.